What Is Written Ability Test (WAT) For MBA?

 - Practice regularly: Write essays on different topics to improve your writing skills and

 critical thinking.
-Time yourself to simulate the actual WAT conditions.
+Practice under timed conditions to simulate the actual WAT.

 - Get feedback: Share your essays with friends, teachers, or mentors for constructive